jsilland/piezo/README.md

 Piezo
 =====

-Piezo is a Java RPC stack that combines Protocol Buffers, Netty and Guava in order to provide a state-of-the-art, lightweight and reliable channel for server-to-server communication.
+Piezo is a Java RPC stack that combines [Protocol Buffers](https://code.google.com/p/protobuf/), [Netty](http://netty.io/) and [Guava](https://code.google.com/p/guava-libraries/) in order to provide a state-of-the-art, lightweight and reliable channel for server-to-server communication.

 Piezo is made of two components working hand in hand:

 - A framework that implements a generic RPC transport between client and server
 - A plugin for the Protocol Buffer compiler that generates concrete implementations of protobuf services

+The Javadoc for the framework is available [here](http://jsilland.github.io/piezo/apidocs/index.html).

 Installation
 ------------

 Piezo is not yet available in Maven Central, you will have to install both the plugin and the framework manually.
-Both installations require a protocol buffer toolchain to be available (see Usage section).
+Both installations require a protocol buffer toolchain to be available (see Usage section below).

 In `piezo/plugin`: